CM4all/passage/doc/index.rst

 The following methods can access more data:

 * :samp:`get_cgroup('CONTROLLERNAME')`: Obtain the cgroup membership
   path for the given controller.
+On hosts with full cgroup2 support, don't pass a controller name.

 * :samp:`get_mount_info('MOUNTPOINT')`: Obtain information about a
   mount point in the client's filesystem namespace.
 The return value